Methodology

 Data cleaning exercise of provider types

 Since 2019, data cleaning exercises with local authorities each year have improved data quality.
-Provider types have become more accurately recorded over the years and caution should therefore be taken when comparing changes in provider types between years, particularly for childminders and state-funded governor run provision, which have been reclassified from other in some instances.
+Provider types have become more accurately recorded over the years and caution should therefore be taken when comparing changes in provider types between years, particularly for childminders and state-funded governor run provision, which have been reclassified from other private, voluntary and independent providers in some instances.

 COVID-19